Appalachian State vs. Louisiana NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Saturday's over/under is 14.1 points lower than the two team's combined 67.1 points per game average.
+- The two teams combine to average 67.1 points per game, 14.6 more than the over/under in this contest.

-- The 37.4 combined points per game that these two squads have allowed this season are 15.6 fewer than the 53 total in this contest.
+- The 37.4 combined points per game that these two squads have allowed this season are 15.1 fewer than the 52.5 over/under in this contest.

 Appalachian State Stats and Trends

-- Appalachian State is 8-3 against the spread and 10-1 overall in games when it puts up more than 18.5 points.
+- When Appalachian State scores more than 18.5 points, it is 8-3 against the spread and 10-1 overall.

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.